Meteroid Helps You Design Billable Metrics That Reflect Your Business Model

 Metering is the process of collecting, measuring, and recording how customers use your product over time.
 In Meteroid, billable metrics form the foundation for usage-based pricing.

-Think of a metric as a stream of usage events—like “GB stored,” “messages sent,” or “support tickets resolved.”
+Think of a metric as a stream of usage events, like "GB stored," "messages sent," or "support tickets resolved."

-How Billable Metrics Work in Meteroid
+How billable metrics work in Meteroid

 You send your product's usage data to Meteroid via API.
-Then, Meteroid aggregates this raw usage into billable metrics using logic you configure:
+Meteroid then aggregates this raw usage into billable metrics using logic you configure:

 What to count